Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 \item $F_i^j$ ensures that the information about the selected element is transferred consistently.

-That is, for all $\ell\in[n]$ edge $\IN_\ell$ is selected if and only if edge $\OUT_\ell$ is selected.
+That is, for all $\ell\in[n]$, edge $\IN_\ell$ is selected if and only if edge $\OUT_\ell$ is selected.

-\item $F_i^j$ checks whether the element from $X_i$ hits the set $A_j$.
+\item $F_i^j$ checks whether the element from $U_i$ hits the set $A_j$.
 This information is encoded by the edge between $F_i^j$ and $F_{i+1}^j$.

 If $\IN_v$ is selected, then $\OUT_v$ is selected.
-Otherwise, $\OUT_v$ is selected if and only if there is an $\ell\in[n]$ such that exactly $\ell-1$ edges from $\IN_1,\dots,\IN_{n-1}$ are selected and the $\ell$th element in $X_i$ is contained in $A_j$. \end{enumerate}
+Otherwise, $\OUT_v$ is selected if and only if there is an $\ell\in[n]$ such that exactly $\ell-1$ edges from $\IN_1,\dots,\IN_{n-1}$ are selected and the $\ell$th element in $U_i$ is contained in $A_j$. \end{enumerate}

-\subparagraph*{Construction of the Instance.} We set $\Ex=\{n-1\}$ which is possible as only the \emph{size} of the set is fixed and not the set itself.
-The graph is then formally defined as follows: \begin{itemize} \item Vertices $J_i^j$ for all $i\in[k]$ and $j\in[m]$. \item Weighted gadgets $G_i^j$ for all $i\in[k]$ and $j\in[m]$. $G_i^j$ is connected to $J_i^j$ and $J_i^{j+1}$ by $n-1$ parallel edges each and to $G_{i\pm1}^j$ by a single edge each.
+\subparagraph*{Construction of the Instance.} We set $\Ex=\{n-2\}$ which is possible as only the \emph{size} of $\Ex$ is fixed and not $\Ex$ itself.
+The graph is formally defined as follows: \begin{itemize} \item For all $i\in[k]$ and all $j\in[m]$, there is a vertex $J_i^j$. \item For all $i\in[k]$ and all $j\in[m]$, there is a weighted gadget $G_i^j$ such that $G_i^j$ is connected to $J_i^j$ and $J_i^{j+1}$ by $n-1$ parallel edges each and to $G_{i\pm1}^j$ by a single edge each.
 The weights are defined later.